tisba/fritz-tls/README.md

 These are some things I'd like to to in the future:

-* add validation for private keys and certificate before uploading
+* add validation for private keys and certificate before uploading (avoid trying to upload garbage)
-* set up Travis and use [GoReleaser](https://github.com/goreleaser/goreleaser) to build and publish builds
-* allow password protected private keys
+* allow password protected private keys (when not provisioned by LE)
 * allow other then DNS-01 Let's Encrypt challenges and make [legos](https://github.com/xenolf/lego) DNS providers available to make things even more automated!
 * ~~add `--insecure` to ignore invalid TLS certificates when talking to FRITZ!Box~~
 * ~~read FRITZ!Box administrator password from environment~~